dbraun31/ax-cpt/README.md

    Cue  Target

-AX 1     7

-AY 2     8
+AX 2     8

-BX 3     9
+AY 3     9

-BY 4     10
+BX 4     10

-AN 5     11
+BY 5     11

-BN 6     12
+AN 6     12

+BN 7     13

-The routine `MindWanderingCatch` sends trigger number 13 for whenever a participant indicates that they are mind wandering.
+The routine `MindWanderingCatch` sends trigger number 14 for whenever a participant indicates that they are mind wandering.
+The routube `Target` sends trigger number 1 at the end of the routine to designate that a Cue-Target pair has been completed.
+This allows for integration with TurboSatori.